s-ccs/FreeViewingMSCOCO/README.md

 \*Instead of having a separate *notebooks* folder, you can also delete it and integrate your notebooks in the scripts folder.
 However, notebooks should always be marked by adding `nb_` in front of the file name.

 TODO :
-- [ ] Set triggers in Opensesame (working now USB to TTL route) - For this we already made the list (write code)
-- [ ] Gaze Contingency code not working - (debug only)
-- [ ] Mandatory Calibration Breaks after 5 minutes (write code)
-- [ ] Jitter Implementation[400-500ms] (before showing the stimulus to avoid predictability) (write code)
-- [ ] Information about the participants will be collected in another .osexp file (opensesame file).
-This will include     information and tests like eyesight, epilepsy, etc. The experimenter will take this data in this file digitally.
-- [ ] Lab notebook to note the behavior of the participants during the experiment.
-To be uploaded in DaRUS
 - [ ] Update wiki with instructions
 - [ ] Setup the 5th monitor for eye test 👻